tiborepcek/TCP/README.md

 # TCP
-TCP = Total Commander Paranoia.
-It is a program, that deletes all your search, renames and other history from Total Cammander settings ini file.
+TCP = [Total Commander](https://www.ghisler.com/) Paranoia.
+It is a program, that deletes all your search, renames and other history from Total Commander settings ini file.
 Specifically it removes this sections content from Total Commander setting ini file:

 - SearchName,
 - SearchIn,